Teriks/giftoa/README.md

 `-fs` or `--framesleep` can be used to adjust the delay in microseconds between GIF frames.

+It's argument can be an expression, it is a 32 bit floating point number.

 examples:

 `giftoa.py -i gif_file.gif -fs 100*1000 -o output_exe [jp2a options...]`